saranshgupta1995/The-Iron-Throne/README.md

 ### To install

 * Run setup.bat.
 This will install all required dependencies. *Uses pip.
 Python Path should be set*
-* Once setup.bat has been executed, run make_the_castle.py.
-* Start with start.bat
+* Run the project with start.bat *Varys can be skipped.
+You may run Throne.py only*

 ### Implemented